THE 70TH ANNIVERSARY EXHIBIT

-In the hourglass you will find the names of Secretaries General, of Presidents, of editors of Fontes artis musicae, of Vice-Presidents, of Treasurers, of Board Members, and so on.
+In the hourglass you will find the names of Secretaries General, of Presidents, of Editors of Fontes artis musicae, of Vice-Presidents, of Treasurers, of Board Members, of Honorary Members, and so on.
 Many other names could have been included -- indeed, it would be fascinating to find out just how many people have, over the years, been international members of the Association.
 For now, I hope that current and past members will enjoy seeing the names listed here, and will perhaps feel inspired to take on a larger role in the Association themselves.
 Might YOUR name appear in a 75th anniversary hourglass?

 THE IAML BROCHURES

 In honor of IAML's 70th anniversary, the IAML membership brochure is now available in our three official languages of English, French and German.
 In addition, there is a version in Spanish, and a brochure in Portuguese is on its way.
 The brochure can be downloaded here.
 You can also order physical copies in English from Pia Shekhter or the national representatives of France, Germany and Spain.